Nikateen/Cowin-notification/README.md

-# Cowin-notification
+# About

-Runs a small python script to ping you via telegram bot for vaccine slot availablility
+Run a python script that can look for vaccine avaiability based on preference

-**Prerequisites:**
-Python3

 <br>